ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Subscriber

-The [Subscriber](https://github.com/reactive-streams/reactive-streams-jvm#2-subscriber-code) interface represents a consumer of events.
+The Subscriber interface represents a consumer of events.
 Multiple Subscribers can subscribe and unsubscribe from a Producer at various points in time.
-A Subscriber can subscribe only once to a single Publisher.

 ```